cal-itp/benefits/docs/guides/agency-onboarding/a-add-transit-provider.md

 - height: 64px
 - width: any

-## Add the transit agency to the application
+## Add the transit provider to the application

 _Typically performed by a Cal-ITP developer._

 The steps below are the same whether you are adding the agency to our dev, test or production environment.

-- Add a new transit agency in the Admin with the following:
+- Add a new transit provider in the Admin with the following:
   - Slug: Define the agency's unique landing page (no spaces or special characters)
   - Short name, long name, info URL, phone, enrollment flows and supported card schemes: Get from their enrollment form
   - Logo: Typically found attached to a GitHub issue comment